Elementary School Program

 Academic & Special Classes

-Grade 2 classes meet 5 days a week for students in our online classrooms.
-Students receive academic instruction in English, Math, Science and Social Studies.
+Grade 2 classes meet 5 days a week, Sunday-Thursday, for students in our online classrooms.
+Students receive academic instruction in English, Math, Science, Social Studies, Arabic, ICT/Coding and Physical Education (PE).
 Students are supported with learning that deepens their understanding of reading, writing and grade level concepts.
 Reading and writing support is emphasized to ensure students are on track.
-Special subject instruction includes Quran, Arabic, and Islamic Studies.
+Special subject instruction includes Quran and Islamic Studies for further enrichment.

-What curriculum is the grade 2 classes using?
+What curriculum is the grade 2 classes using for core academic instruction?

 How is the curriculum used for students?